leomotors/daydream-cafe/packages/posts/posts/220215-parser-testing.md

 > This is some quote

 lorem ipsum for testing my custom blog engine.
 Powered by SvelteKit and power of turborepo.
-All blog posts are statically generated.
+All blog posts are statically generated/rendered at build time.

-When `build` is run in `@daydream-cafe/posts`, it grab all markdown files in `posts/` pre-render it and convert rendered html into valid Svelte Component.

-It then generates neccessary exports.
+On page endpoint `page.server.ts`, it reads the blog post and render it.
+`@daydream-cafe/posts:build` generate static JavaScript file that tell SvelteKit what path to prerender when building the app.

 Posts are styled by `@tailwindcss/typography`.
 The code blocks are styled by `highlight.js`'s css.
 And KaTeX is styled by thicc katex css with thicc fonts.
 Bundle Size is big for blog posts but not a big problem.

-My previous markdown renderer are written as vite plugin which suck
+This markdown parser is tolerance to all kinds of chaos.
+(except XSS, all are my content so prob no problem)

-- It cannot use "Double Quote" properly without workaround
+- "Double Quote"
-- Also this \n boi, '\n'
+- \n boi, '\n'

 Some random stuff.